Doug Braun-Harvey Fellowship in Compulsive Sexual Behavior

 The fellowship will fund postdoctoral fellows who are interested in a career that combines clinical and scholarly endeavors in the area of compulsive sexual behavior.

-Fellows in the Program in Human Sexuality with an emphasis in Compulsive Sexual Behavior complete a two-year program that combines clinical care and research.
-They spend 40% of their time conducting research projects under faculty supervision, with a goal of presenting results at a scientific conference or preparing an article for publication.
-They spend 60% of their time providing clinical care focused on compulsive and out-of-control sexual behavior as well as treating a variety of sexual health conditions, under the supervision of experienced professionals.
+Fellows in the Program in Human Sexuality with an emphasis in Compulsive Sexual Behavior spend 40% of their time conducting research projects under faculty supervision, with a goal of presenting results at a scientific conference or preparing an article for publication.
+They spend 60% of their time providing clinical care focused on compulsive and out-of-control sexual behavior as well as treating a variety of sexual and gender health conditions, under the supervision of experienced professionals.

 This fellowship is named for Doug Braun-Harvey, a sexual health psychotherapist who bridges sexual and mental health for men with out-of-control sexual behavior (OCSB).
 He is a national and international trainer who bridges principles of sexual health within drug and alcohol treatment, mental health care, group psychotherapy, HIV prevention and treatment, and child maltreatment.
 He is a Licensed Marriage and Family Therapist (MFT), Certified Group Psychotherapist (CGP) and Certified Sex Therapist (AASECT Certified).
 His private practice is in San Diego, California.

 In 2013, Doug and his husband Albert Killen-Harvey co-founded The Harvey Institute, whose mission is to integrate sexual health conversations within health and human services.
 They have provided initial funding for the fellowship.